ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/how-to/integrate-with-excel.markdown

 ![Excel connection properties](images\excel_connections_dialog_2.png)

-Finally you can close the file, change something in the database and reopen it.
+You can close the file, change something in the database, and reopen it.
 You will see new values.

 {PANEL:DealingWithLongUrls}

-## Dealing with long query urls in excel
+## Dealing with Long Query URLs in Excel

-If you try and query for a bit more complex query you might realize that excel will refuse to execute your request.
+If you try and query for a bit more complex query, you might realize that excel will refuse to execute your request.

-### Long query example
+### Long Query Example
 {CODE-BLOCK:plain}
 from Products as p
 load p.Category as c